What we are looking for

 3) Chip in when we put calls out for special features.
 From time to time we put out calls – mostly on Twitter @psychmag – for contributors to special features, aiming to represent all corners of the discipline.
 Here are some ongoing examples, which I will amend from time to time:

-c) Can you write about the 'marvellous mundane': the banal, trivial, everyday, overlooked, seemingly inconsequential things, which actually reveal bigger truths when you delve into them?
+b) Can you write about the 'marvellous mundane': the banal, trivial, everyday, overlooked, seemingly inconsequential things, which actually reveal bigger truths when you delve into them?
 I'd love to hear your ideas around that: areas of psychological research or practice that you can scarcely believe someone has bothered to look into, a tiny tatty thread that you pull on and everything unravels.
+Similarly, we're interested in 'Something about nothing': areas of psychology and life which are defined by an absence, inactivity, by not doing or being something?

 These are just a few current ideas, mostly at the not-so-serious end of what we do.
 Writing for us should be fun.
 We'll make it worth your while!
 And if you don't want to actually write it, we've always got the option of a chat with me or our journalist.